de-odex/dg-drummania-skin/README.md

 package dgskin

 _#inputs: {
   speed:                4.0  // your speed (0.5 to 20.0)
   targetLinePosition:   0    // your target line position (0 to 100)
   targetEffectPosition: "A"  // your target effect position (A, B)
   laneLayout:           "A"  // your lane layout (A, B, C, D)
   shutter:
     top: 0
     bottom: 0
 }
 ```
 6. Compile the skin with `cue export -fo ./skin.json`

 ### Advanced (change anything about the skin)
 This will be an upcoming feature for this skin.

+## Differences
+- Different note graphics are (currently) used for:
+  - Splash
+  - Left Bass Pedal (same as Bass Pedal but flipped, on the Hi-hat Pedal lane)
+    - This will be configurable in the future
+  - Ride (like in DTXMania)
+    - This will be configurable in the future
+- Currently, the borders of the lanes are not skinnable, so they are left as solid colours with accurate sizes for now